 For the customer to consider whether the relationship is healthy or meaningful, recognizing the (product) value and impact of the solution on their needs or challenges is a critical piece of a good relationship.

 If customers do not see the value or no significant changes are made to their bottom line, they have no basis to maintain or continue their relationship.
-Similarly, having a difficult or unpleasant customer experience, customers will not take a second guess not to discontinue their relationship.
+Similarly, customers will not take a second guess not to discontinue their relationship with a difficult or unpleasant customer experience.

 Without CS, your customers will not be as successful as they should be.
 CS is a necessary part of the organization to survive and thrive.
 Now the difference is, how effective is CS as a business strategy?
-How does CS perform against goals/plan and how effective is it in aligning with shared goals with other teams (ie. sales, marketing, technology and etc).
+How does CS perform against goals/plan, and how effective is it in aligning with shared goals with other teams (i.e., sales, marketing, technology, etc.).

 Romeo said that without the CS acting as a strategic driver in helping the customer's business expand and grow, you would almost certainly experience negative outcomes (low NPS scores, high churn rates, or less involvement in marketing requests).

 In these changing and trying times, CS has to demonstrate a high level of grit to connect with their customers.
 They must take a proactive and dynamic approach to protect its customer base.
 Hence, CS is more important than ever.
-Such changes in today’s marketplace, CS must play a strategic role to effectively serve its customers.
+With such changes in today's marketplace, CS must play a strategic role to serve its customers effectively.

 Strategic and growth driver

 The focus today needs to be on driving value based on trusted relationships.
-Internally, the purpose of CS is to work with sales, marketing, and other functional teams to improve and align shared processes that impact the customer.
+Internally, CS's purpose is to work with sales, marketing, and other functional teams to improve and align shared processes that impact the customer.
 Collaborating with these teams ensure the value CS provides to the relationship.

-Remember CS is not a type of application that customers can use whenever they think or feel they are going to be used, but a necessary component and addition of their business success.
+Remember, CS is not a type of application that customers can use whenever they think or feel they are going to be used, but a necessary component and addition to their business success.

 As CS organizations, we need to empower our customers.
-We need to make sure that our customers/champions not only realize the (product) value but also help them (customers) become valuable within their organization.
+We need to make sure that our customers/champions realize the (product) value and help them (customers) become valuable within their organization.

-For CS to become an integral part of an organization, they need to prove their value and its impact in the organization.
-It's not just about giving the CS team a revenue goal or target, but being very clear about the strategic role they play in the overall growth of the organization.
+For CS to become an integral part of an organization, they need to prove their value and impact in the organization.
+It's not just about giving the CS team a revenue goal or target, but being very clear about the strategic role they play in the organization's overall growth.